Multi-dimensional learning: Complexity in a drop of blood

 “I cannot ignore my extensive history in fine arts, nor can I walk away from my love for sciences.
 Blood has shown me that one can be active in the world of arts and the world of sciences.” – Carmen Saucier, student

-The projects have ranged from CD compilations of blood-related songs to Frankenstein posters to self-produced claymation videos depicting blood clotting.
+The projects have ranged from CD compilations of blood-related songs to Frankenstein posters to self-produced claymation videos depicting blood clotting (created by Amanda Rowlands and Sandy Shergill).

 Such a range, he says, makes it difficult to apply the same criteria throughout, and so he has had to develop multiple assessment rubrics, which takes time.